 , which was derived from the name of the city of Luca in Tuscany (modern Lucca).
 Marcus Annaeus Lucanus, commonly called Lucan, was a 1st-century Roman poet.

-LUCASTA f Literature
+Lucasta f Literature

 (1649).
 The poems were dedicated to Lucasta, a nickname for the woman he loved Lucy Sacheverel, who he called lux casta "pure light"

-LUCIANUS m Ancient Roman
+Lucianus m Ancient Roman

-Roman family name which was derived from the Roman praenomen LUCIUS
+Roman family name that was derived from the Roman praenomen Lucius

 .
 Lucianus (or Λουκιανός

 in his native Greek) of Samosata was a 2nd-century satirist and author.
 This name was also borne by a 4th-century saint and martyr from Antioch.

-LUKE m English, Biblical
+Luke m English, Biblical

-English form of the Greek name Λουκᾶς (Loukas)
+, from the Greek name Λουκᾶς (Loukas)

 , Lucania being a region in southern Italy (of uncertain meaning).
 Luke was a doctor who travelled in the company of the apostle Paul

 .
 According to tradition, he was the author of the third gospel and Acts in the New Testament.
 He was probably of Greek ethnicity.
 He is considered a saint by many Christian denominations.... [more]

-MADISON f & m English
+Madison f & m English

-From an English surname meaning "son of MAUD
+From an English surname meaning "son of Maud"

-MAGNHILD f Norwegian
+Magnhild f Norwegian